nataliyakholodna/two_stage_aes_encryption/README.md

 To replicate the results of an AES encryption, it is suggested to stop training the model when the loss begins to decrease in a linear manner (≈ 50-100 epochs):

 ![img_1.png](readme_images/img_1.png)

-⟶`test_cryptosystem.py`

-Pipeline for text encryption and decryption.

-Encrypt and decrypt text with the neural network, print out the results.

 ⟶`utils.py`